 Using a triathlon wetsuit becomes old hat after a few races, and you will never know what you ever did without it.
 It will feel like a second skin that gives you speed and security in the water.
 But any triathlete will tell you a few mistakes they made with their wetsuit, things that were relatively simple and perhaps a bit embarrassing.
 You can learn from their mistakes so you don’t repeat them on race day.

 Not Using the Suit Before Race Day It is very important to use the wetsuit, if even only once, prior to race day.
-That will make sure that you know how to put it on, know what it should feel like and should not feel like.
+As they say, practice makes perfect, and the old mantra of “nothing new on race day” is accurate.
+Try your wetsuit before your race.
+Doing so will make sure that you know how to put it on, know what it should feel like and should not feel like.
 Little things, such as understanding how to pull the wetsuit on correctly or even that the zipper goes in the back, are better to work out in practice rather than on the morning of the race.
+Plus, it sometimes takes a little work to get a wetsuit on, so best to try it during a practice run than panicking on race morning.
+Be sure that your pre-race checklist includes inspecting and trying your wetsuit on.

 There are more possible pitfalls than these three, but hopefully this helps you avoid a few rookie mistakes.